lukxsofficial/Clearhaven/README.md

 # Philosophy

 Clearhaven focuses on:
-Visual improvements without overhauling Skyrim’s identity First-person friendly gameplay
+- Visual improvements without overhauling Skyrim’s identity
+- First-person friendly gameplay
-Stable performance on modern mid-range systems
+- Stable performance on modern mid-range systems
-Minimal scripting and reduced complexity
+- Minimal scripting and reduced complexity
+- Built around Community Shaders (no ENB)

 There is no DynDOLOD setup, no Grass Cache generation, and no seasonal overhauls.
 Installation is straightforward and maintenance is minimal.